-Becoming a JRPResearch Supervisor provides you with a unique opportunity for academic and personal development.
-Supervisors are given the chance to lead a group of around six bright, talented, and motivated international psychology students in designing and conducting a cross-cultural research project of their choosing related to the annual theme, which for 2023 is Biased beliefs: The psychology of irrationality and its consequences.
+Becoming a JRP Research Supervisor provides you with a unique opportunity for academic and personal development.
+Supervisors are given the chance to lead a group of around six bright, talented, and motivated international psychology students in designing and conducting a cross-cultural research project of their choosing related to the annual theme, which for 2024 is Economy of Well-Being: Harnessing Behavioral Science for Resilient Societies.